Guide: Using Excel with Databox

 - How to update Excel workbooks that are syncing with Databox

 How to connect an Excel workbook

-The ability to connect Excel and access Query Builder is available on the Professional and Performer plans.
+The ability to connect Excel and access Metric Builder is available on the Professional and Performer plans.
 Request a free trial of Excel by following

 To connect an Excel workbook in Databox, go to Data Manager > + New connection.
 Type Excel in the search bar and click on the green Connect button.